Science & Innovation

 Nick joined Biogen in 2025 to lead strategic efforts to advance innovative research in immunology.
 Prior to his current role, Nick served as the Head of Discovery Cancer Immunology and Cell Therapy at Bristol Myers Squibb.
 With a career spanning multiple leading biotechnology companies, Nick has held key positions at Gilead, Novartis, Agenus, Merck KGaA, and CSL Limited across California, Massachusetts, and Australia.
 He earned his PhD in Medical Biology from the Walter and Eliza Hall Institute (Melbourne University) and completed postdoctoral research at Genentech.

-Head of Development, West Coast Hub
+Head, West Coast Hub

 A world-renowned clinician and drug developer who joined the industry after being frustrated by a lack of better care options for people living with kidney diseases.